 The main living space combines kitchen, dining and living room into one central volume.
 A palette of crisp white walls and cement and limestone flooring is warmed by a combination of earthy cedar ceilings and teak framed windows and doors.

-In the living area – the sofa is from Restoration Hardware, the lounge chairs are Hans J. Wegner and the coffee table is vintage 1970s Antonio Citterio.
+In the living room – the sofa is from Restoration Hardware, the lounge chairs are Hans J. Wegner and the coffee table is vintage 1970s Antonio Citterio.
 In the dining area – the custom oak table is by Lars Bolander and the Workstead light fixture is available through DSHOP.

 In the backyard, the limestone framed pool was designed by 1100 Architect, while the landscape designer Steven Marc Dauber continued the home’s minimalist scheme with an open grass yard and a few artfully placed palm trees.
 Heaven.